 Some are worried that with a fixed link, property prices will inflate.
 PRO-LINK believe this is true, yes… they more than likely will.
 However, to engineer low house prices through purposely creating an area of low employment, deprivation and unattractiveness, is dangerous.
 Once an area becomes an attractive place to live and visit, jobs will be created.
 These jobs will not be just the seasonal jobs that are predominantly presently on offer, but full time career posts that demand educated, qualified workers with a wage that suits.
-Once an area becomes easy to access for new business, recruitment and wages increase.
-It is these full time jobs that govern the ability to attract a house mortgage.
+Once an area becomes easy to access for inward investment…. new business, recruitment and wages will increase.
+It is these full time jobs that govern the ability to sustain a dwelling mortgage.
 Wages will increase along with the house prices and the ability to get a mortgage will become realistic.